Radulescu-Matei/Web-Client/README.md

 -Communication with the server incluuded in helpers.cpp, operations on the buffer included in buffer.cpp, initial form of compose requests with slight modifications.

-For json files the recommanded nlohmann library has been used(only the json file from it), for convinience (using json = nlohmann::json;) it's name is set to json.
+For json files the nlohmann library has been used(only the json file from it), for convinience (using json = nlohmann::json;) it's name is set to json.
 The :: parse method is used to parse the objects received from the server into json array's or normal jsons respectively.